Skip to content

 Commercial Filming

 We may grant permission for drone-related commercial filming in certain circumstances.
 In general terms the production company must follow the same competency and insurance rules as those required for contractors.
-In addition, the filming must be commercial in nature and agreed with our filming office.
+In addition, the filming must be commercial in nature and agreed with our Filming and Locations Office.
+A location fee and a drone processing fee will apply.

 Contractually the footage can only be used for the named project and further use including image libraries is prohibited.